|West Highland Way Challenge Race|

 At C.P.
-5 COMPETITORS can DEPOSIT the bum bag, ruckssack ect that they have been using up till then and these will be transferred to the finish at Fort William.
+5 COMPETITORS can DEPOSIT the bum bag, when they pick up their Emergency Rucksack.
+The bum bag they have been using up till then will be transported to the finish at Fort William.

 'CP' - CHECK POINT LOCATIONS & 'WP' -WATER POINT LOCATIONS